Home / Blog / Silicone vs Rubber: Differences, Pros/Cons, and Best Applications

 Compression Set and Long-Term Durability

 Silicone is able to retain its form even with long term compression at high temperatures.
-Most of the carbon-based rubbers form permanently with time, particularly when used in hot or in the open environment.
+Most carbon-based rubbers deform permanently with time, particularly when used in hot or open environments, making compression set a key performance metric for gaskets and seals.

 Performance FactorSiliconeGeneral Rubber